 The sale on March 15 would result in a partial superficial loss.
-Based on the previous formula the superficial loss would equal the least of (S (80), P (50), or B (90)) / S (80) x L ($80) = $50.
+Based on the partial disposition formula, the superficial loss would equal (the least of S (80), P (50), or B (90)) / S (80) x L ($80) = $50.
 As a result, the $50 superficial loss would be added to the ACB of the reacquired shares, increasing it to $215 ($50 + $165).
 The remaining $30 capital loss can be used to offset taxable capital gains in the current year with the excess either carried back three years or forward indefinitely.

 There are a few ways to successfully realize capital losses and avoid the superficial loss rules.
 All strategies below assume the sale of an investment.

 - Assuming it’s not a partial disposition, wait at least 31 days from the settlement date before repurchasing the same investment or an identical property.

 - Don’t repurchase an identical property sold in your non-registered account within your registered account (RRSP, RRIF, TFSA, etc.), or vice versa, within the superficial loss period.
 In-kind contributions to registered accounts of non-registered investments with unrealized losses will also result in such losses being denied.²

 - Don’t purchase an index fund where the underlying index tracked is the same (e.g., S&P/TSX Composite Index) as the investment sold within the superficial loss period.
 This applies even if the investments come from two different fund companies.